lindonjonhson/kanban-app/readme.md

 ## Descrition

-This is a project using the MEAN Stack.
+This project uses Angular's CDK and the MEAN Stack.
 Besides that I used some frameworks such as Bulma, Nodemon, Express, Mongoose and JWT for authentication.

 You can find the original [here](https://github.com/Devstackr/kanban-angular-layout).